 Let's take a look at some of the various engineering control strategies that may be effectively used to eliminate hazards.

 Aspects of workstations you can change with engineering controls include:

 Check out this short audio clip by Dan Clark of the theSafetyBrief.com that discusses four detailed reasons why forklifts, conveyors and hoists so workers can avoid sprains, fractures and musculoskeletal injuries.

 Computer workstations have special considerations you should be aware of.
 The monitor and keyboard positions, lighting, and seating are especially important in preventing work-related MSDs and eye discomfort.
 Shared workstations should be easily adjustable so the screen and keyboard can be at the proper level.
-Take a look at some specific workstation design considerations and problems/solutions for computer workstations.

 There are five components of proper computer workstation design that you must address to maintain proper posture: the work surface; the keyboard; the pointing device or trackball; the monitor; and the chair.